Chapel Hill, Queensland: Amenities

 The only church in Chapel Hill is Chapel Hill Uniting Church located on the hill at 9 Chapel Hill Road (corner of Moggill Road, 27.5078°S 152.9532°E).
 The church hall was originally a Primitive Methodist chapel built in 1875, and the suburb takes its name from this chapel on the hill.
 There is a small closed cemetery beside the church (27.5076°S 152.9535°E).
 Although the cemetery is located on the same parcel of land as the church, it was established as a general cemetery and not associated with the church.

 The Chapel Hill State School hall is sometimes used for numerous events such as local, state and federal elections and weekly church services.

 Many locals take advantage of the hiking and walking trails in Mount Coot-tha Reserve which climb to the summit of Mount Coot-tha and overlooks Brisbane.
 Native fauna and flora are often seen on these paths.
 Some of these trails also attract mountain bikers on the weekends.
-A popular spot for locals is the Green Hill Reservoir off Chapel Hill Road which includes an offleash area for dogs and of the city so it is usually crowded during events hosting fireworks, such as Brisbane Riverfire.
+A popular spot for locals is the Green Hill Reservoir off Chapel Hill Road which includes an off-leash area for dogs and of the city so it is usually crowded during events hosting fireworks, such as Brisbane Riverfire.
 Running and exercise groups often also use this area in the early hours.
 There are bike paths in the suburb which link up to roads and bikeways that ultimately stretch through the western suburbs to the Brisbane CBD.